pld/bamboo/README.rst

 * python (tested on version 2.7)
 * mongodb

-for numpy, pandas, and scipy (in requirements.pip):
+for numpy, pandas, and scipy:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 on Arch Linux: ``# pacman -S blas lapack gcc-fortran``